 When they accepted their candidature, 14 Directors declared that they met the independence requirements laid down in the Articles of Association.
 The Board of Directors and the Management Control Committee, the latter acting to the extent of its powers, verified the independence requirements following the appointment of the 14 Directors concerned, announcing the outcome of the assessment in a press release.
-This assessment was renewed successfully upon the approval of this Report, based on the statements made by the parties concerned, the information available to the Bank, as well as the criteria adopted by the Board - specified below - to evaluate the relevance of the financial, business or professional relationships entertained by the Directors with the Intesa Sanpaolo Group.
+This assessment was renewed successfully at the time of the approval of this Report, based on the statements made by the parties concerned, the information available to the Bank and the criteria adopted by the Board - specified below - to evaluate the relevance of the financial, business or professional relationships entertained directly or indirectly by the Directors with the Intesa Sanpaolo Group.